 The Wisconsin winter wheat final planting date varies by county, ranging from September 30th to October 10th.
 If the wheat is seeded after the county’s final plant date (late planting period) the crop insurance guarantee is reduced by 1% per day for the first 10 days.
 If wheat is seeded after the late planting period, the crop insurance guarantee is reduced to 60% of the original guarantee.

-- The Trend Adjustment option is now available for some Wisconsin counties on Wheat.
+- The Trend Adjustment and Yield Exclusions options are available for some Wisconsin counties on Wheat.
 Talk to your crop insurance agent for more details.

 - Winter wheat coverage is not available in all Wisconsin counties.

 - Air seeded (flown on by airplane) wheat is not insurable and no premium is charged.

 - The final day to turn in a 2015 winter wheat claim is October 31st.

 - The 2016 wheat price discovery on CBOT (using September ’15 contract) will be determined as follows (this price will be used for both yield protection and revenue protection plans of insurance)